scala/scala-lang/_posts/2026-01-16-release-notes-3.8.0.md

 ## What's next?

-The compiler codebase itself has switched into a feature freeze mode in preparation for Scala 3.9 LTS - no new language features would be accepted (development and improvement of existing features is still allowed however).
-It allows us to focus on fixing existing bugs in both tooling and compiler to ensure a smooth transition into the Scala 3.9 LTS.
-The freeze would be lifted with the start of the Scala 3.10 development cycle.
+The language is now in feature freeze mode in preparation for Scala 3.9 LTS.
+No new language features will be accepted for 3.9.
+Development and improvement of existing features is still allowed.
+This allows us to focus on fixing existing bugs in both tooling and compiler to ensure a smooth transition into the Scala 3.9 LTS era.
+The freeze will be lifted with the start of the Scala 3.10 development cycle.

-Effectively, **Scala 3.9 LTS would contain the same feature set as Scala 3.8** (we reserve the right to promote preview features into stable ones, but no new experimental or preview features would be introduced).
+Effectively, **Scala 3.9 LTS would contain the same feature set as Scala 3.8**.
+We may promote preview features to stable, but no new experimental or preview features will be introduced.
 As a result, any codebase using Scala 3.8 should not require any additional changes to use Scala 3.9 LTS.

 **Scala 3.8.1-RC1** is already available and its stable version is expected to be released in the second half of February 2026.